Skip To Main Content

 Transportation Reimbursement

 A complicated Minnesota State Law guarantees equal school bus transportation to all students - public and private - or financial aid as a substitute.
-The average amount of this state aid for BSM families is approximately $200 per student or family depending upon the public school district of student's home residence.
+The average amount of this state aid for BSM families is approximately $200 per student or family depending upon the public school district of residence.

 Since BSM students do not attend a public school district school – and therefore do NOT use the public school district transportation – families may need to complete an application for these funds.
 Each public school district has different requirements and the application process is unique depending on each district's policies.